santarini/batch-stock-scrape/README.md

 # batch-stock-scrape

 ##### alpha.bas
 Is the current working version of the program, and the only thing you need from the this repo.

+This script is dependent on a JSON parser.
+I would reccomend using <a href="https://github.com/VBA-tools/VBA-JSON">Tim Hall's JSON Converter</a>.

+Make sure you enable a Microsoft Scripting Runtime reference.

 ## Description

-This takes a list of tickers in a spreadsheet and populates that same spreadsheet with that comapny's data points (price, technical indicators, fundamental indicators, financials, financial ratios, earnings, etc).
+This script takes a list of tickers in a spreadsheet and populates that same spreadsheet with that comapny's data points (price, technical indicators, fundamental indicators, financials, financial ratios, earnings, etc).
 Data points are taken from the JSON API of <a href="https://iextrading.com/">IEX Trading<a/>, parsed with VBA into the spreadsheet.

-This script relies very heavily on a JSON parser.
-I would reccomend using <a href="https://github.com/VBA-tools/VBA-JSON">Tim Hall's JSON Converter</a>.

-Make sure you enable a Microsoft Scripting Runtime reference.

 It varies in speed, the slowest I've see it go is around 3 companies per second, the fastest I've seen it go was a little over 25 companies per second.